elopio/docs/source/includes/_glossary.md

 ## Fill Order

-Filling an [Order](#order) is when a [Taker](#taker) provides what the [Maker](#maker) of the order is seeking in their order.
-If a taker only provides some of what the Maker wants then it's known as a partial fill.
-If the Taker provides exactly what the Maker requests then it's known as completely filling the order.
+Filling an [Order](#order) is when a [Filler](#order-filler) provides what the [Creator](#order-creator) of the order is seeking in their order.
+If a Filler only provides some of what the Creator wants then it's known as a partial fill.
+If the Filler provides exactly what the Creator requests then it's known as completely filling the order.

 ## Final Outcome